MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-getting-started.md

 - Click **Start**, point to **All apps**, point to **Revolution R**, and then click **Revolution R Enterprise 8.x (64)**.

 The Revolution R Enterprise R Productivity Environment opens, as shown in the figure below.
-For more information on using the R Productivity Environment, see the following manuals: *R Productivity Environment Getting Started Guide* (RevoRPE\_Getting\_Started.pdf) and *R Productivity Environment User’s Guide* (RevoRPE\_Users\_Guide.pdf).
+For more information on using the R Productivity Environment, see the following manuals: [*R Productivity Environment Getting Started Guide*](RevoRPE_Getting_Started.md) and [*R Productivity Environment User’s Guide*](RevoRPE_Users_Guide.md).

 ![](media/rserver-getting-started/image4.JPG)